 Use of cocaine can lead to serious health problems, including:

-Occasionally, sudden death can occur, even with the first use of cocaine.
+Sometimes sudden death can occur, even with the first use of cocaine.
 Sudden death from cocaine use may occur because of a heart attack or seizure in which breathing stops.
 Sudden death is more likely to occur when cocaine is used along with alcohol.

 The effects of cocaine last about 1 to 2 hours.
 Cocaine can be detected in a urine drug screen up to 6 days after it has been taken.